apostrophecms/apostrophe-workflow/README.md

 #### Prefixes in localized slugs

-If `apostrophe-workflow` has prefixes, it will be automatically to the slugs defined in `apostrophe-pages` parked pages.
+They will be automatically added to the slugs defined for parked pages, even if they are localized.

 For example: